 - 20. These regulations are designed to build on traditional good practice in higher education assessment and seek to balance the relevant elements to achieve the aims and requirements established in discussions of principle. - 21.
 The key features thus derived, and modified in accordance with the outcomes of reviews of best practice, are: - a.
 Schemes of assessment will be described fully and clearly for students. - b.
 Programme decision-making documentation will be uniform so far as is possible. - c.
-Re-assessment in Part 3 will be permitted in modest amounts for the retrieval of credit rather than marks in designated essential units, where essential learning outcomes are at stake. - d.
+Re-assessment in Part 4 will be permitted in modest amounts for the retrieval of credit and capped pass marks. - d.
 A limit on the extent of a failure that may be condoned or compensated for will be set, in association with the identification of designated essential units that must be passed. - e.
 A limit on the proportion of units where failure may be condoned or compensated for will be set, in association with the identification of designated essential units that must be passed. - f.
 Programme-level learning outcomes will be favoured over unit-level learning outcomes within appropriate limits, in order to accommodate the predominance of programme-level considerations in the event that a student might fail some individual units. - g.
 The creation of larger units will continue to be supported, to bring unit-level learning outcomes closer to the programme level. - h.
-Classification decisions will be transparent and formulaic to reduce uncertainty on the part of staff and students, and to reduce the scope for misunderstanding and, ultimately, appeal. - i.
-Increased use of ordinary degree awards will be possible, in order to reduce the starkness of the options relating to any student who has significant areas of failure in Part 3 of an undergraduate bachelor or master degree programme that are not the result of individual mitigating circumstances, thus avoiding the need for significant condonement or compensation. - j.
-The retention of the student's Foundation degree will continue to reduce the starkness of the options relating to anyone who has significant areas of failure in an Honours Year programme that are not the result of individual mitigating circumstances, thus avoiding the need for significant condonement or compensation...
+Classification decisions will be transparent and formulaic to reduce uncertainty on the part of staff and students, and to reduce the scope for misunderstanding and, ultimately, appeal.

-- k.
-A common approach to the relative weighting parts and stages will be set. - I. Common schemes of study and schemes of assessment will be supported, producing the best fit to needs across the University. - m.
-Coordinated provisions will apply overall and through common details for related groups of programmes (e.g., full-time and part-time Honours Year programmes). - n.
-The best of programme-level decision-making and academic judgement such as it would routinely have been deployed within the University in the past will be encoded in the NFAAR-HY. - 22.
-Requests for exemptions from specific provisions of the NFAAR-HY, identified as being required to accommodate the special circumstances of a particular programme of study, will be considered and may be approved by the University Learning, Teaching & Quality Committee.
-See Exemptions (paras 83-87 below).
+- i.
+Continued use of alternative awards will be possible, in order to reduce the starkness of the options relating to any student who has significant areas of failure in a Part 4 postgraduate taught programme that are not the result of individual mitigating circumstances, thus avoiding the need for significant condonement or compensation. - j.
+A common approach to the relative weighting of units for assessment will be set. - k.
+Common schemes of study and schemes of assessment will be supported, producing the best fit to needs across the University. - I. Coordinated provisions will apply overall and through common details for related groups of programmes (e.g., Postgraduate Certificate, Postgraduate Diploma, and Master). - m.
+The best of programme-level decision-making and academic judgement such as it would routinely have been deployed within the University in the past will be encoded in the NFAAR-PGT. - 22.
+Requests for exemptions from specific provisions of the NFAAR-PGT, identified as being required to accommodate the special circumstances of a particular programme of study, will be considered and may be approved by the Quality Assurance Committee, or its successor the University Learning, Teaching & Quality Committee.
+See Exemptions (paras 88-92 below).